 "'The Foundation's direct investment in Monsanto is problematic on two primary levels,' said Dr. Phil Bereano, University of Washington Professor Emeritus and recognized expert on genetic engineering.

 "First, Monsanto has a history of blatant disregard for the interests and well-being of small farmers around the world, as well as an appalling environmental track record.
 The strong connections to Monsanto cast serious doubt on the Foundation's heavy funding of agricultural development in Africa and purported goal of alleviating poverty and hunger among small-scale farmers.
 Second, this investment represents an enormous conflict of interests."

 It would be naive to think that all these philanthropic collaborations are designed to solve any problem besides how to help Monsanto monopolize the world's food supply with expensive patented GM seeds, and the herbicides to go with them.

 In the interview above, Gates claims the seeds would be donated to the impoverished areas in question.
 But seriously, how long would the seeds remain free?
-There's rarely such a thing as a free lunch anymore, and it appears highly unlikely that Monsanto is poised to "feed Africa" indefinitely...
+There's no such a thing as a free lunch, and it appears highly unlikely that Monsanto is poised to "feed Africa" indefinitely...
 And since you cannot save Monsanto's seeds from year to year, they will literally own the areas and the people they temporarily donate their seeds to.
 And once you own the rights to all the food grown around the globe, you literally rule the world.